-One can observe that the uncertainties of the $x\Delta q(x)$ determined from ansatz-1 and ansatz-2 are highly constrained.
+determined from ansatz-1 and ansatz-2 are highly constrained.
 This is due to the bias of the parametrization form, which assumes a relation between the two helicitybasis distributions and thus leads to an underestimation of the uncertainties of the polarized distribution.
-On the other hand, ansatz-3 is more flexible and the uncertainty of $x\Delta q(x)$ is governed by the global analysis of $x\Delta q(x)$.
+On the other hand, ansatz-3 is more flexible and the uncertainty of $x\Delta g(x)$ is governed by the global analysis of $x\Delta g(x)$ .
 An outstanding question is how to distinguish between these three different determinations of $x\Delta g(x)$ distributions, especially in the large x-region which is of primary interest for the nonperturbative LQCD calculations of PDFs.
-One answer is, as we will see in Sec.
-IV, the gluon helicity ΔG obtained from the Ioffe-time distribution obtained from ansatz-1 parametrization has a magnitude almost twice as large compared to the one resulting from ansatz-2.
-Similarly, the Ioffe-time distribution of the polarized gluon distribution obtained from ansatz-1 is almost double in magnitude compared to that obtained from ansatz-2.
-The difference of these two Ioffe-time distributions in the small Ioffe-time region $\omega \approx 0$ -6 can be investigated in LQCD calculations to discriminate between these two ansätze.
-On the other hand, the polarized gluon distribution determined by fitting the NNPDFpol1.1 global analysis [11] is data-driven and has much larger uncertainty compared to that obtained from ansatz-1 and ansatz-2.
+One answer is, as we will see in Section IV, the gluon helicity $\Delta G$ obtained from the Ioffe-time distribution obtained from ansatz-1 parametrization has magnitude almost twice as large compared to the one resulting from ansatz-2.
+Similarly the Ioffe-time distribution of the polarized gluon distribution obtained from ansatz-1 is almost double in magnitude compared to that obtained from ansatz-2.
+The difference of these two Ioffe-time distributions in the small Ioffe-time region $\omega \approx 0-6$ can be investigated in LQCD calculations to discriminate between these two ansätze.
+On the other hand, the polarized gluon distribution determined by fitting the NNPDFpol1.1 global analysis [11] is data driven and has much larger uncertainty compared to that obtained from ansatz-1 and ansatz-2.
 Therefore, the resulting polarized ITD also has larger uncertainty.
-It will be a good opportunity to explore the polarized gluon ITD in LQCD calculations and have a possible impact on constraining the uncertainty.
-We will present detailed discussion of this prospect in Secs.
-IV and IV.
+It will be a good opportunity to explore the polarized gluon ITD in LQCD calculations and have possible impact on constraining the uncertainty.
+We will present detailed discussion of this prospect in Sections IV and IV.